echolinr/from-writing-to-coding/_posts/2017-10-04-coj-part1-angular-components.markdown

   }
 ];
 ```
+To process the data, we need service.
+You need to see the next post for service generation.

 ## View: create a list

 We want to create a table format list. let's go to boostrap and copy a list-group component.
 ```html
 <div class="container">
   <div class="list-group">